 One of the consequences associated with having a missing tooth that many people aren’t aware of, is the way it affects your jawbone.
 If left untreated for a number of years, a missing tooth causes your jawbone to essentially give up, as it has nothing to stimulate it.
 The health of your jawbone is in part, down to your teeth making continuous, miniscule connections with one another, which in turn allows it to flex its muscles – literally!
 When a tooth is absent, the this can no longer happen, leading to a problem known as resorption defined by the jaw shrinking and becoming weaker.
 In severe cases of tooth loss where problems have gone untreated for years, jawbone resorption can lead to changes in your facial aesthetic which can be very emotionally stressful.
 As the jawbone shrinks and eventually disappears, your chin is brought closer to your nose resulting in the look of a protruding chin.
 For many people, this make them look older than their years because of the onset of wrinkles and sagging skin.
 Unfortunately dentures can’t solve this problem because unlike dental implants, they’re not a permanent and fixed treatment.
 As dental implants fuse with your jawbone, they ensure the health of your jawbone, which is invaluable.

-If you would like more information about dental implants at Corner House Dental, please don’t hesitate to contact us and we can arrange a consultation appointment for you.
+If you would like more information about dental implants at Corner House Dental, please don’t hesitate to contact us and we can arrange a consultation appointment for you, it really can make a difference to your appearance.